 How do life insurance payouts work?

-A life insurance payout is a sum of money that is paid out when the policyholder dies while covered by the policy.
+A life insurance payout is an amount of money that is paid out when the policyholder dies while covered by the policy, providing a valid claim is made.
 When you apply for life insurance, you will need to work out how much money your loved ones would need if you were no longer around.
+Our life insurance calculator can help you work this out.

-Yes, but it's worth remembering that the cash sum is contingent on the claim being valid; for example, the premiums will need to have been paid, you will need to have provided accurate information during the application, and you won't be covered if within the first year of the policy you die as a result of suicide, or an event where in our reasonable opinion, you took your own life.
+Yes, as long as the claim is valid.
+For example, the monthly premiums (the amount you pay) will need to have been paid, you will need to have provided accurate information during the application, and you won't be covered if within the first year of the policy you die as a result of suicide, or an event where in our reasonable opinion, you took your own life.
 Other terms and conditions may apply.

-If you're making a claim for a life insurance payout, you should contact Legal & General as soon as possible after the death of the insured person.
-As we will explain below, you will need to allow time to find documentation to support your claim.
+If you're making a life insurance claim, you should contact Legal & General as soon as possible after the death of the insured person.
+As explained below, you will need to allow time to find documentation to support your claim.

 How to claim on a life insurance policy